ofally1989/tim_tlg_learning_python/README.md

-# TLG Fundamentals Cohort
+# TLG Python Fundamentals Cohort

-Python code for mastering the fundamentals of python This will contain the scripts that we will write in this python cohort
+Python code for mastering the fundamentals of python.
+This will contain the scripts that we'll write in this python cohort!